 A transvestite lives in a trailer park next to a married couple.
 The husband, an insanely jealous man, thinks his neighbour is after him

 or his wife, or both.
-When tempers flare, an ancient Mexican artefact releases its evil and the husband turns into Vibroboy, a psychotic
+When tempers flare, an ancient Mexican artifact releases its evil and the husband turns into Vibroboy, a psychotic

 being with a huge metal dildo.
 Crazy entertaining stuff.